Joe Martin believes he’s found the secret to a perfect work-life balance.

 The TedX speaker and entrepreneur is releasing a book called “6-Week Cycles,” which is available on Amazon.

-The book describes how Martin and his employees successfully utilized cycles of working six weeks – while still taking weekends off -- and then taking two full weeks off for more than two years at his company, Martin Creative.
+The book describes how Martin and his employees successfully utilized cycles of working six weeks – while still taking weekends off -- and then taking two full weeks off for more than three years at his company, Martin Creative.

 Martin, who regularly gives speeches and presentations across the world about work-life balance, believes implementing 6-week cycles into companies will create the following:

 Increased Productivity: “By allowing time for goal setting and detailing project tasks, you'll find that you and your team move faster through tasks,” Martin said.
 “Implementing visualization techniques and talking through tasks helps employees and managers stay on task.”